sunikko/til-laravel/README.md

+## Laravel Tech Task Demo API

-Thank you for taking the time to complete this task.
-We appreciate your effort and look forward to reviewing your submission.
+Thank you for taking the time to review this task submission.

-We would like you to create a basic Laravel API called **“Laravel Tech Task Demo API”**.
-The purpose of the API is to display, add, edit and delete tasks.
+This repository contains a simple Laravel RESTful API called Laravel Tech Task Demo API, which allows you to display, add, edit, and delete tasks.
+It follows Laravel best practices and is built using a NoSQL database (MongoDB).

 ## Key criteria: